 Here are a few tips that can help organizations revive employee engagement levels:

-Interacting with disengaged employees individually is essential to assure them that they are valued by the organization.
+Interacting with unmotivated employees individually is essential to assure them that the organization values them.

 Such interactions should be with the HR or the one-on-one managers of the employees in question.

-The interest of the management in their well-being would assure them that the organization values them.
+The management’s interest in their well-being would assure them that the organization values them.

 Lack of appropriate growth opportunities is one of the biggest reasons behind the disengagement of employees.